-Eligibility: Plan members who have less than 30 years of Credited Service but have met one of the following criteria are eligible for the DROP: (1) age 55 and 10 years of Credited Service, or (2) age 50 and 15 years of Credited Service (if hired prior to October 1, 2019), or (3) 20 years of Credited Service (25 years of Credited Service if hired on or after October 1, 2019) regardless of age.
+Eligibility: Plan members who have less than 30 years of Credited Service but have met one of the following criteria are eligible for the DROP: (1) age 55 and 10 years of Credited Service, or (2) age 50 and 15 years of Credited Service (if hired prior to October 1, 2019), or (3) 20 years of Credited Service regardless of age.
 Members who meet eligibility must submit a written election to participate in the DROP.
 Benefit: The member's Credited Service and FAC are frozen upon entry into the DROP.
 The monthly retirement benefit as described under Normal Retirement is calculated based upon the frozen Credited Service and FAC.
 Maximum DROP Period: The earlier of 8 years of participation in the DROP or 33 years of employment.
 Interest Credited: The member's DROP account is credited at an interest rate based upon the option chosen by the member.
 Members must elect 1 of the 3 following options: Gain or loss at the same rate earned by the Plan, or Guaranteed rate of 7%, or A percentage of the DROP credited at the same rate earned by the Plan and the remaining percentage credited with earnings at a guaranteed rate of 7%.
 Normal Form of Benefit: Options include a lump sum, equal annual payments over 5 years, or monthly installments based upon actuarial tables until the balance is paid out.
 COLA: None Supplemental Benefit: A supplemental benefit is paid each year.
-Please see Item V. for a full description. х.
-Other Ancillary Benefits
+Please see Item V. for a full description.

+X. Other Ancillary Benefits